forcedotcom/sfdx-scanner/messages/list.md

 # examples

-- This example invokes the command without filter criteria, which returns all rules:
+- This example invokes the command without filter criteria, which returns all rules.

 	<%= config.bin %> <%= command.id %>

 - This example returns all rules for Apex OR Javascript.
-Values supplied to a single filter are handled with a logical OR:
+Values supplied to a single filter are handled with a logical OR.

 	<%= config.bin %> <%= command.id %> --language apex,javascript

-- This example returns all rules except those in the Design or Best Practices categories.
-Exclude categories by specifying the negation operator and enclosing the values in single quotes:

-	<%= config.bin %> <%= command.id %> --category '!Design,!Best Practices'

 - This example returns all rules that target Apex OR Javascript, AND are members of the Braces OR Security rulesets.
-The different filters are combined with a logical AND:
+The different filters are combined with a logical AND.

 	<%= config.bin %> <%= command.id %> --language apex,javascript --ruleset Braces,Security